WHAT TO PACK FOR WINTER IN EUROPE

-In worst case scenario, hypothermia and frostbite will be a result if If you’re wet and not appropriately dressed.
+In the worst-case scenario, hypothermia and frostbite will result if you’re wet and not appropriately dressed.

 Your items should be versatile in function.
 For example, pack a jacket that is both waterproof and warm.
-In addition, comfortable walking shoes are essential.
+Also, comfortable walking shoes are essential.

 Everyday Attire Essentials For Europe In Winter